opendataphilly/opendataphilly-jkan/_datasets/community-health-assessment-philadelphia-department-of-public-health.md

   \ health in Philadelphia, highlighting key public health challenges and assets and\
   \ informing local public health programs, policies, and partnerships.
 The CHA included\
   \ indicators reflecting health behaviors, health conditions, health care factors,\
-  \ and social and environmental determinants of health.\
+  \ and social and environmental determinants of health."
 modified: null
 organization: City of Philadelphia
 resources: